If he doesn't know what's going on, how come he's leaving for 12 days to India and other places two days after the election?

 That's how he's going to do it.

-Here's the guy asked me, do you think the uh what's your intuition on the Republicans?
+Here's the guy asked me, do you think the, what's your intuition on the Republicans?

-And I I think that, you know, they're they're hoping we realize that they don't have the power to control a government even after the election because they're not gonna hold a White House.
+And I think that, you know, they're hoping we realize that they don't have the power to control the government even after the election because they're not going to hold a White House.

-One of the things that I think professional politicians are misunderstanding about this guy, one of the reasons I think I do understand him.
+One of the things that I think professional politicians are misunderstanding about this guy, one of the reasons I think I do understand him, everybody in Washington is a professional politician.

 A professional politician does not think outside the box.